-Scaling your on-prem Elastic Observability Cluster – Part 1
+How to scale your On-Prem Elastic Observability cluster - part 1

-Let’s first dive into the different Elasticsearch hosting options that are available: host-based, ECE, ECK, and Elastic Cloud.
+First, let's take a closer look at the different Elasticsearch hosting options available: host-based, ECE, ECK, and Elastic Cloud.

-Running a self-hosted cluster sounds complicated, but it isn’t as hard as you would think.
-There are multiple options for you to choose from, as to how you want your infrastructure built.
+Running a self-hosted cluster sounds complicated, but it's less difficult than you might think.
+There are several options you can choose from when setting up your infrastructure.

 Host-based